bverbeken/bverbeken.github.io/content/posts/2022/07/just-run-part-1.md

 It started with pain on the inside of my left knee, the day after a run.
 It would go away when I ran again, only to come back more fiercly the day after.
 I had been running pretty consistently for the past two years now, so this had to come from somewhere.

-First thing I tried was to rest.
+The first thing I tried was to rest.
 No running - full stop - for a week, then slowly build up again.
 That didn't help, from the very first run I was hurting again.

 After googling some more, it hit me: shoes.
 I have no idea of the mileage on my old shoes, I probably "just" - mind the quotes - need a new pair.